-Like the same year’s Dawn of the Dead, the 1978 model Invasion of the Body Snatchers, of the much adapted story by Jack Finney, supports a general reading of society but not an iron-clad exegesis.
-Which isn’t a problem; the endless adaptability of the original text’s vagueness is part and parcel with its malleable, live-wire energy.
-Always retaining blank spaces in the fable-like texture in order to cull any version a director wants or any meaning a time period beckons, that vagueness demands to be filled with contemporary detail that stimulates an understanding of that adaptations’ place in the world.
+The 1955 short story Body Snatchers, by Jack Finney, supports a general reading of society but not an iron-clad exegesis.
+It plays out in broad strokes, not particularities or specificities.
+This isn’t a problem; the endless adaptability of the original text’s vagueness is part and parcel with its malleability.
+Always retaining blank spaces in the fable-like texture in order to cull any version a director or writer wants or any meaning a time period beckons, that vagueness demands to be filled with contemporary detail that stimulates an understanding of that adaptations’ place in the world.
 The text by Jack Finney is a placeholder, an easel to be massaged into a filmmaker’s, and a time period’s, own fresco.

 With a color palette of luxuriant chiaroscuro in the famous 1956 adaptation by Don Siegel, the text was laced with philosophical fodder for the iron pull of the Communist machine, but it could also be conscripted as a referendum on McCarthyite gee-shucks Americana, if you wanted.
 Or as a thought experiment about whatever you had for lunch.
 The point is that the ostensible vacancy elides specific readings for a more generalized sense of suspicion and paranoia that remains unmooring for how unplaceable its cause is.
 Foraging for specific meaning misses the forest for the trees; focusing on the “cause” of the paranoia often negates an understanding of the effect of paranoia, the throb of paranoia, the gut-level feeling that too often lacks any specific origin point when viewed from the ground-up.